alburezg/DemoKin_example/index.md

 We thank Hal Caswell for sharing code and data from his Demographic Research papers.
 Mallika Snyder provided useful comments on an earlier version of this handout.
+For a list of `DemoKin` contributions, see https://github.com/IvanWilli/DemoKin#citation

 # Appendix: Obtaining U matrix from a life table {#appendix}